AloisSeckar/nuxt-ignis/docs/2-3-optional-features.md

 })
 ```

 This will reference [default config file](https://github.com/AloisSeckar/nuxt-ignis/blob/main/core/utils/config/vueform.config.ts) to inject `Vueform` into your project.
 The extra step is required as it seems not possible to transfer the config file from the layer.

+Referencing config like this allows to pass in a custom config that will be defu-merged with the defaults provided by Nuxt Ignis.
 Alternatively, you can ignore Nuxt Ignis' default config and create your own file based on [Vueform docs](https://vueform.com/docs/installation#manual-installation) (check instructions for Nuxt).

 ### Nuxt Content usage notice
-In order to use `@nuxt-content` via Nuxt Ignis, is currently required to create a custom config file in the root of your project named `content.config.ts` with following contents:
+In order to use `@nuxt-content` via Nuxt Ignis, it is currently required to create a custom config file in the root of your project named `content.config.ts` with following contents:

 ```ts [content.config.ts]
 // NOTE: explicit import seems to be required